cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 Proper ADT descriptions do NOT depend on any implementation details, because it usually possible to implement an ADT in several different ways (e.g., each involving a different underlying structure and/or set of algorithms).
-In practical terms, this means that it is always possible to test the correctness of an ADT implementation by comparing its behavior to the ADT description.
-This is extremely important, because each way of implementing an ADT has its own set of pros and cons that depend on how it will be used in a given application and how it impacts the rest of the code base -- there is NOT always one best choice for all situations.
-When faced with these choices in practice, programmers tend to consider the impact each choice has on an application's performance (e.g., speed, memory usage, etc.) and the readability and maintainability of their code.
+In practical terms, this means that it is always possible for a user to test the correctness of an ADT implementation without looking at is code by comparing its behavior to the ADT description.

+Each way of implementing an ADT has its own set of pros and cons that depend on factors like specific application it will be used in and how it impacts the rest of a code base.
+There is NOT always a single choice that works the best in all situations.
+When faced with these choices in practice, programmers tend to consider the impact each choice has on an application's performance (e.g., its speed, memory usage, etc.) and the readability and maintainability of the resulting code.

+The remainder of this reading is devoted to examples that illustrate the distinction between ADTs and the underlying details of their particular implementation.
+The first example uses an analagy involving real-world objects, and subsequent examples involve an ADT description for a *list* and the implementation details for two radically different implementations of that *list* ADT.

 ### An Analogy